Recording the Priority of Syslog Messages¶

 Now we have the right template - but how to write it to a file?
 You probably have a line like this in your syslog.conf:

 That’s all you need to do.
-There is one common pitfall: you need to define the template before you use it in a selector line.
+There is one common pitfall: you need to define the template before you use it in an action.
 Otherwise, you will receive an error.

 Once you have applied the changes, you need to restart rsyslogd.
 It will then pick the new configuration.